bizouarn/Status-bot/README.md

 # Status-bot 🟢
-## Personal bot for update status on Github and Gitlab
+## Bot for auto update status on Github and Gitlab
-### Need's
-- MQTT Host 📡
-- Node 📲
-- Fun 😑
 ### For use it
 > ### 1# Init
 > ```